 As more fully described in Note 5, the Company entered into a \$4.0 million Credit Facility with both Jeffrey G. Spragens, the Company's President, Chief Executive Officer and director, and The Frost Group.
-There were no advances under the Credit Facility for the three months ended March 31, 2011 and 2010, respectively.
+There were no advances under the Credit Facility during the three and six months ended June 30, 2011 and there were no advances under the Credit Facility during the three and six months ended June 30, 2010.
+No interest expense related to the Credit Facility has been recorded for the three and six months ended June 30, 2011 and 2010 and there were no outstanding borrowings at June 30, 2011 and 2010.

 The Company entered into a five-year lease for office space in Miami, Florida with a company controlled by Dr. Frost.
-The noncancelable lease, which commenced January 1, 2008, provides for a 4.5% annual rent increase over the life of the lease.
+The non-cancelable lease, which commenced January 1, 2008, provides for a 4.5% annual rent increase over the life of the lease.
 The Miami office lease was amended in July 2010 to include additional office space in the same building, and current rental payments under the lease are approximately \$14,000 per month.
-The Company recorded \$47,000 and \$18,000 of rent expense related to the Miami lease for the three months ended March 31, 2011 and 2010, respectively.
+The Company recorded rent expense related to the Miami lease totaling approximately \$47,000 and \$94,000, respectively, for the three and six months ended June 30, 2011, and \$20,000 and \$38,000, respectively, for the three and six months ended June 30, 2010.